mog77a/reddit-discord-notifier2/README.md

 The guide below is still applicable but many things have changed and been updated and I'm way too lazy to rewrite it.
 Praise [eightants](https://github.com/eightants) for the impecable documentation!

+Oauth token generator: Generate a token for your bot [here](https://not-an-aardvark.github.io/reddit-oauth-helper/).
+This is needed to sidestep any 2 factor you have on your account.

+If that doesn't work anymore set the default redirect to http://127.0.0.1:8080 and set up the praw.ini with a your client_id and client_secret.use the script get_redirect_token.py.
+You can go ahead and select all scopes with '\*'.

 Slash commands are also pain so you need to push stuff to update the configs.

 # Reddit Post Alerts